mermaid-js/mermaid/docs/n00b-gettingStarted.md

 **This is covered in greater detail in the [Usage section](usage.md)**

-## 3. Deploying mermaid on the Browser
+## 3. Deploying mermaid with Inline JavaScript

 This method can be used with any common web server.
 Apache, IIS, nginx, node express [...], you pick your favourite.

 We do not need to install anything on the server, apart from a program (like Notepad++) that can generate an html file, which is then deployed by a web browser (such as Firefox, Chrome, Safari, but not Internet Explorer).

-So if you want to really simplify things when testing this out, don't use a web server at all but just create an HTML file locally and drag it into your browser window.
-The browser will do the work of rendering the mermaid diagrams according to the descriptions you've given!
+Just create an HTML file locally and open it using a desired browser.

-### Note that all this is written in the html `<body>` section of the web page.
+###  Written in the html `<body>` section of the web page.

 When writing the html file, we give the web browser three instructions inside the html code: